CouncilDataProject/cdptools_v2/docs/system_design.md

 actually has *most* of the data CDP systems need on the cities broadcasting website [seattlechannel.org](http://www.seattlechannel.org).
 The remaining data can be retrieved by querying very specific Legistar endpoints.
 Because of this, the `event_scrapers.SeattleEventScraper` uses a mix of web scraping and JSON requests.

-**To sum up:** Event scrapers are a module usually tailored for each city, unless they have the Legistar data easily accessible, that retrieves the data and formats it into a system wide expectation of what event data should look like.
+To sum up, event scrapers are a module usually tailored for each city, unless they have the Legistar data easily accessible, that retrieves the data and formats it into a system wide expectation of what event data should look like.

 ### File Stores
 File stores are largely wrappers around other already well known file storage solutions. `file_stores.AppDirsFileStore`